A new approach to equine care.

 When not tending to the horses, she can be found hiking with her dog, playing tennis, or enjoying the great outdoors.
 But Dr. Poisson wanted to escape the Arizona heat and enjoy what Idaho and Wyoming have to offer, we feel very blessed that she chose to move to Idaho to practice, and that we have her here on the team at Teton Equine!!

-Veterinary Technician
+Veterinary Receptionist

 Alisson Young